algoritmarte/algodaisy/DaisyPatchCheatSheet.md

 If you find errors or have suggestions contact me: development [at] algoritmarte [dot] com

-Latest version can be found on [github](https://github.com/algoritmarte/algodaisy)
+Latest version can be found on [github](https://github.com/algoritmarte/algodaisy).
+Use a Markdown viewer to open this file for better readability.

 <a name="hw"></a>
 # 1. Hardware hints